Method used

 4. Intake between meals

-Intake of the mushroom extract between meals/treats – at least 30 minutes before a meal/treat, as the benefits of mushroom supplements are said to be greatest in this way.
+Intake of the mushroom extract between meals/treats – at least 30 minutes before a food or 1 hour after food, as the benefits of mushroom supplements are said to be greatest in this way.

 Which among other things are described on this website: www.oriveda.co.uk under FAQ: “Why take mushroom extract on an empty stomach with vitamin C?”: Mushroom extracts containing water-soluble beta-glucans are very large macro-molecules with a high molecular weight; in fact a type of dietary fiber.